Cartographica Neerlandica Map Text for Ortelius Map No. 107

 107.11.
 (A garrison town to Roman state) there Robert was installed

 107.12.
-First Bishop of the see, who them did bring to cheerful light
+First bishop of the see, who them did bring to cheerful light

 107.13.
-Of Gospel clear, which they yet hold, it now is Salczburg height}1606E}.
+Of Gospel clear, which they yet hold, it now is Salzburg height}1606E}.

-[Since the text of the 1571/1573 Dutch, 1572/1573 German, 1572/1574 French, 1581 French & 1587 French editions are rather different from the one just provided, I present these in merged form separately here.]
+Vernacular text version, translated from the 1571/1573 Dutch, 1572/1573 German, 1572/1574 French, 1581 French & 1587 French editions:

 Bibliographical sources